ionic-team/stencil-site/src/docs/framework-integration/angular.md

 ### directivesArrayFile

 Used to provide a list of type Proxies to the Angular Component Library.
 [See Ionic Framework for a sample](https://github.com/ionic-team/ionic-framework/blob/main/angular/src/directives/proxies-list.txt).

+> You do not need to use this option when generating single component Angular modules with `createSingleComponentAngularModules`.
+Angular components should be declared on a single module.
+There is no reason to use the generated array of Angular component definition classes in your implementation when generating single component angular modules.

 ### directivesUtilsFile